 Krka National Park is often considered an alternative to the crowds at Plitvice Lakes, and a destination celebrated for its rare beauty.
 Shaped by the Krka River, the protected landscape winds through Dalmatia in southern Croatia and covers 42 square miles.
 It is home to the largest travertine waterfall in Europe, in addition to a legendary collection of seven waterfalls that balance picturesque beauty with raw power.

 The combination of river, banks, and falls create a stunning hotspot for biodiversity supporting more than 850 types of plants that flourish in the wetland.
 Wildflowers and greenery frame the natural pools at Skradinski Buk, where the waterfalls tumble over the highland and flow elegantly down the opposite ridge below.
 Krka National Park has approximately 40 grottoes and pits collectively between Skradisnki Buk, Roski Slap, and Visovac alone.

 It’s a great place for an active excursion into the thrills of natural Croatia with kayaking, snorkeling, whitewater rafting, and even paragliding.
-Travelers who prefer to stay dry can easily cycle around the wilderness or find a delicious plate of Skradin risotto.
+Travelers can easily find reasons Krka National Park is one of the Best Workation Destinations in Croatia as they easily cycle around the wilderness or find a delicious plate of Skradin risotto.
 Wildlife in the park includes otter, olm, badger, and deer but the timid animals often steer clear of the more popular corners of the river.